AmarDange/Project-5-Indo-German/README.md

     - Medium was referred to for information on how import multiple classes, how to use React Bootstrap syntax, etc.

 - [React Router Documentation](https://v5.reactrouter.com/web/guides/quick-start)
     - React Router documentation was referred to for the use of routes, useNavigate, and how to show the active links in navbar.

+- Followed the project of one of my friend who is also a CI student Roshna Vakeel

 ### Acknowledgements